siavava/portfolio/content/projects/visual/89-fluid-mechanics.md

   - "C++"
   - "Visual Computing"
   - "Physical Simulation"
+summary: |-
-summary: "A grid-based smoke simulation in C++ that solves the incompressible Navier–Stokes equations on a Eulerian grid — semi-Lagrangian advection, a Gauss–Seidel pressure projection, and vorticity confinement to keep the swirl alive."
+  A grid-based smoke simulation in C++ that solves the incompressible Navier–Stokes equations on a Eulerian grid — semi-Lagrangian advection, a Gauss–Seidel pressure projection, and vorticity confinement to keep the swirl alive.
 ---

 A physics-based smoke simulation in C++.
 The fluid lives on a fixed 2D